-When a couple owns a home jointly and then decided to divorce, there is some important decision-making ahead.
+When a couple owns a home jointly and then decided to move forward with Denver divorce mediation, there is some important decision-making ahead.
 Will one person keep the house, along with the mortgage and maintenance costs, or will you sell the house and split the proceeds?
 Often, the simplest and most beneficial answer is to sell.
 However, conflict can arise again when it comes time to price the home.
 While it’s smart to seek the best price you can get, pricing the home initially is an important first step to attracting buyers and winning bids.
 But how do you correctly price your home for sale?

 Today, we’re branching out of our comfort zone of divorce law to share a few helpful divorce-finance tips on house selling.
 Selling a home, there are dozens of best practices for a seller to follow.
 Inspections, repairs, touch-ups and staging are all essential to the process.
 Getting good photographs and building an inspiring listing are important.
 But the most important choice you will make is pricing the home for listing.

 The price you ask for will influence who shops for and sees the home, who considers your home an opportunity, and how well your home competes with the local market.
 But how do you price the home?
 What is the best number to inspire buyers without missing out on value?
 This article will help you break down the elements of pricing a home so you can find that number and the range in which you could reasonably negotiate.

 Banks have their own concrete way of defining a home’s value.
 They look at the appearance, condition, and features of the home while often excluding an estimation of location and sensational value.
 Appraisals will usually come in low, especially first-appraisals before you’ve made all your improvements, but they will give you an excellent number to start with.
 Consider getting an appraisal as your initial move for estimating the home’s market value.